dahliamalkhi/dahliamalkhi.github.io/_drafts/2022-07-fin-plus-bev.md

 These works address a different notion of fairness that (informally) guarantees equal participation but not BEV mitigation.
 In fact, a corrupt party may take advantage of the equal participation privilege to front-run transactions it has already observed.

+## Blind Ordering

-To protect against BEV, transaction information may be kept hidden until after a commit is delivered on a "blind" ordering.
+The first line of defense against BEV is to keep transaction information hidden until after a commit is delivered on a "blind" ordering.
 This prevents any party from observing the contents of transactions until the ordering has been committed.

 To order transactions blindly,